A ground wire is as important as a signal wire because, without the connection to the battery, the audio will not work.

 A ground loop isolator works because there is no direct electrical connection between the audio input and output.
 The audio enters the isolator, passes through a transformer, and then exits the device; thus, interference is isolated from the input/output signal.

-Although there are many types of noise isolators, in my opinion, the best that also has 5-star on Amazon is the BESIGN Ground Loop Noise Isolator for Car Audio/Home Stereo System, which boasts musical clarity, portability, and plug and play capabilities.
+Although there are many types of noise isolators, in my opinion, the best that also has a 5-star on Amazon is the BESIGN Ground Loop Noise Isolator for Car Audio/Home Stereo System, which boasts musical clarity, portability, and plug and play capabilities.

 As part of car maintenance, with the audio system turned off, occasionally check ground wire connections for corrosion or loosening.
 To prevent corrosion in the first place, brush on a light coating of silicone caulk to seal out the formation of moisture.
 Remember, don’t remove ground wire when the system is on due to sparking and potential damage to the components.